(Wolhynia Fever; Shin Bone Fever; Quintan Fever)

 Serologic testing is available and can provide support for the diagnosis.
 High titers of IgG antibodies should trigger evaluation for endocarditis.
 PCR testing of blood or tissue samples can be done.

-Although recovery is usually complete in 1 to 2 mo and mortality is negligible, bacteremia may persist for months after clinical recovery, and prolonged (> 1 mo) doxycycline or macrolide treatment may be needed.
-Patients are given doxycycline 100 mg po bid for 4 to 6 wk plus, if endocarditis is suspected, gentamicin 3 mg/kg/day IV for the initial 2 wk.
+Although recovery is usually complete in 1 to 2 months and mortality is negligible, bacteremia may persist for months after clinical recovery, and prolonged (> 1 month) doxycycline or macrolide treatment may be needed.
+Patients are given doxycycline 100 mg orally 2 times a day for 4 to 6 weeks, plus, if endocarditis is suspected, gentamicin 3 mg/kg/day IV for the initial 2 weeks.
+Combination therapy is given for serious or complicated infections.

 Body lice must be controlled.